Austrocnemis splendida

 commonly known as a splendid longlegs.

 Austrocnemis splendida is a tiny damselfly, bronze-black in colour with very long legs.
 Males have a blue patch on each side of their body and a pale blue tail band;

 females have red on their body with no tail band.

 It is found in eastern Australia, where it inhabits streams and slow-moving water.

 It is commonly found sitting flat on a waterlily or other floating leaf.

+Etymology

+The genus name Austrocnemis combines austro- (Latin for "southern") with -cnemis, from Greek κνημίς (knēmis, "legging"), originally referring to leg structure.

+The species name splendida is derived from the Latin splendidus ("bright"), referring to its bright green and bronze colouring.